 Persona 3 gives us all of Makoto/Minato/the MC's possible pairings, with Yukari Takeba getting the bigger pot shots (Double if it's from MC/Aigis or MC/Mitsuru shippers).
 If we go to the FemMC route, it's not wise to mention how Minako/Minami/Hamuko can get together with either Ken Amada or Shinjiro Aragaki; both pairings are known for rising HUGE hackles in the fandom.

 Got even more violent when Persona 4: Golden came.
 Marie is a new girl in the game, if you follow her lovers route, Valentine's Day comes and she kisses the MC!
 The worst part is that she kisses him even if you did NOT ask her out!
-That action alone got this pairing a big amount of fans, even being a impossible couple since she isn't canon.
+Though at least she won't confess her love for the Protagonist in the extra ending if non-romanced.

 On the forums, it's fairly common for posters to rank the routes/girls in their signatures with ">" or "=" signs.
 For example, Favorite>Second favorite>Tied for third=Tied for third>Least favorite